ncihtan/htan_missing_manual/faq.md

 Users can access the data through the [Explore Page](https://humantumoratlas.org/explore) on the HTAN Portal

 ### Do I need an account to access the HTAN data?
 No, an account is not required to explore the public data available on the HTAN Portal.
 However for accessing the lower level data, dbGap access needs to be obtained.
-See the [Acccess-Controlled Data](./access_controlled/) page for more information.
+See the [Acccess-Controlled Data](.//access_controlled/introduction/) section for more information.

 ### How is the data on the HTAN Portal generated?
 The data is collected from participating HTAN centers across the United States.
 These centers generate multi-omics data, imaging datasets, and other relevant tumor information using advanced technologies, such as single-cell sequencing, proteomics, and spatial imaging techniques.